Mockingbird422/fuzz/docs/index.rst

 fuzz
 ====

-fuzz is a Python library designed to make fuzzy merges of large CSV files easy.
+fuzz is a Python package designed to make fuzzy merges of large CSV files easy.

 Motivation